 Adult Children

-Children of couples in gray divorce may be in their 20s or older, so these cases typically do not require child support payments or shared custody issues.
+Children of couples in gray divorce may be in their 20s or older, absolving the need for child support payments and shared custody discussions.

 No Outstanding Debt